mO2tion/.github/pull_request_template.md

 **Checklist of the month:**

-- [ ] This PR is super on all above items, and I dare the reviewer to find anything contradicting that!
+- [ ] commons: the OpenAPI documentation for any endpoints touched in this PR has been created or updated.